Before you arrive – Information

 Please be sure to read the terms and conditions of your phone plan from your phone company before signing up for any mobile phone plan so that you are aware of the costs.
 It is best to research a variety of companies and offers to make the best and most informed decision that suits your needs while in Australia.

-More information about mobile phone plans can be found on the Australian Communications and Media Authority Checklist “Going Mobile – Which is the right plan for you?”
+More information about mobile phone plans can be found on the Money Smart website.

 What do I do about my electrical items?